🛠 Windows Fix

 Why am I blocked from my own files?

-Do I need admin rights?
+Do I need administrator access?

-Some actions require administrator access.
+Some actions require admin privileges.

 Final Thoughts

-This is a common issue and usually easy to fix.
+The "You need permission to perform this action" error is very common and usually easy to fix.